 CVE-2020-29396 Overview

-CVE-2020-29396 is a sandboxing vulnerability affecting Odoo Community and Enterprise editions versions 11.0 through 13.0.
-When running on Python 3.6 or later, this vulnerability allows remote authenticated users to escape the sandbox environment and execute arbitrary code on the underlying system.
-Successful exploitation leads to privilege escalation, potentially giving attackers full control over the affected Odoo instance and the host system.
+CVE-2020-29396 is a sandboxing weakness affecting Odoo Community and Odoo Enterprise editions versions 11.0 through 13.0 when running on Python 3.6 or later.
+The flaw allows remote authenticated users to escape the application's restricted execution environment and run arbitrary code on the server.
+Successful exploitation results in privilege escalation within the Odoo application stack.
+The vulnerability is mapped to [CWE-267: Privilege Defined With Unsafe Actions].

 Critical Impact